So should I … jump?

 After it there was just more mist.
 And beyond that a dim dissolved horizon which I can only just glance through the plumes of smog and fog, being continually fanned out over the sea from the center of Lima as if the huge city is trying constantly to shake off some unpleasant infestation.

 Barely two months have passed since the funeral; then I went away – leaving everything behind.
 And everyone.

 It seems, though, like I have already spent forever on dusty roads that cradle the spine of the Americas: Escaping Ohio’s coffin to hitchhike haphazardly through the states down to do a veritable firewalk over Mexico’s burning border; later cooling temporarily in Belizean beach waters; just barely surviving Colombia; seducing in Ecuador, and now … facing a choice in Peru.

 There has come a division in me, like the city’s division between ordered blocks of concrete and greedy, chaotic primeval waves: My journey has been divided.
 Between where I can go next and where I can never really go.

 Geographically speaking it is just the division between the continent and the ocean.

 But it is also the division between my reason to travel all this way and my reason to go on.

 So why did I feel the division when I saw that Lima had stopped – right here?
 Maybe because I hadn’t expected it.

-When I read about Miraflores in the coffee-stained guide I picked up at that posada up in Quito, I figured it would be something akin to a Peruvian riviera.
+When I read about Miraflores in the coffee-stained guide I picked up at that hostel up in Quito, I figured it would be something akin to a Peruvian riviera.